jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

     a.
 Execute a ```zpool status``` command
     b.
 Enable LZ4 compression on the zpool datapool
     c.
-Execute a zpool list command to display that compression is enabled
+Execute a `zfs get all | grep compression` command to display that compression is enabled

 13. On the zpool named datapool, execute a `zpool status` command: